LDurham89/CNN_Cancer_Detection/Draft.md

 ### Refinement

 A few approaches were taken to refining the model used here.
 The first was to start off with a base architecture, to which I then added more layers to evaluate performance.
-Below is the base architecture:

-FIGURE

-While I was confident that Adam was the most appropriate optimizer for this model, ####Why?
-I also tested the performance against the RMSprop optimizer.
-This will be discussed in more detail in the next section.

 While not strictly speaking a method of refinement, I also carried out data augmentation as discussed earlier in order to increase the amount of information within the data sets.

 The main tool I used for refinement was a cross-validation method called GridSearchCV.
 This is a very nice feature provided by Sci-Kit Learn, which allows us to find the best combination of hyperparameters to use on our model.
 Using GridSearchCV provides a convenient and objective measure for the how well different sets of hyperparameters performs without requiring us to extensively test different model combinations based on intuition (although good intuition is needed to get the process off the ground).

 I used GridSearchCV to find optimal values for:

 - The number and size of filters in the convolutional layers
-- Whether to allow padding in the Max Pooling layers (this refers to whether the filter is allowed to spill over the edge of the image.
-If it is not then we can potentially lose information from the edges of the image).
 - The batch size used when fitting the model.

+I gave chosen not to pass the padding hyperparameter to GridSearchCV for two reasons.
+The first is that as you pass more hyperparameters to GridSearchCV it becomes exponentially more expensive to run computationally.
+The second reason is that I think there is good reason to allow the filters to spill over the edge of the image.
+From looking at the sample of images there does not appear to be a specific focus as such.
+As a result it appears that all regions of the image are informationally valuable.
+This is in contrast to an image with a defined region of interest or even a typical picture like a portrait, where the centre of the image is considerably more important than the edges.

+One potential issue with this form of cross-validation is that may return hyperparameters that lead to overfitting as it uses the same set of training and validation data for all combinations of hyperparameters.
+The prevent this I will also run the tuned model with regularisation on the first dense layer.
+Regularisation is a technique that imposes a penalty in the loss function for larger weights.
+This pushes the values of weights on less significant parameters towards (maybe actually reaching) zero - meaning that the resulting model will be more generalisable to new data.
+The technique I chose is called l1 (or lasso) regulation, which adds a penalty to the absolute (rather than squared values as is the case in l2 regularisation) value of the model weights.

 In the next section you will see the optimal parameters and how the tuned model performed in comparison to other versions of the model.